nic547/TauStellwerk/README.md

 # TauStellwerk

-A collection of Software centred around "Teppichbahning" ("Carpet Railroading"), temporary model railways with changing layouts, users, devices and trains with little automation.
+TauStellwerk is a open-source software project for controlling model railways.
-The end-goal is a simple user interface, fast setup, solid handling of multiple users and supporting most platforms.
+It is intended to provide a intuitive user interface for easy and quick edits and control of a model railway.
-Currently the project consists of a server application with a included web-based client as well as a separate desktop client, all based on .NET.
+It is not intended to be a competitor to more complex software like JMRI, TrainController or similar, but rather an alternative to manufacturer-provided applications.

-If you have any questions, feedback or any other comments, feel free to open a issue or pm me(nic547#2614) on discord.
+If you have any questions, feedback or any other comments, feel free to open a issue or pm me(nic547) on discord.

 ![Screenshot of the web app on a computer](./doc/img/DesktopWebClientScreenshot.png)
 ![Screenshot of the webapp on a mobile device](./doc/img/MobileWebClientScreenshot.png)